Robert C. Ransom

 a Historically, the coefficient of the Formation Resistivity Factor.
 In this paper, the coefficient of Rw .
 Usually equal to 1.0 in clean rocks, and different from 1.0 in the presence of any conductive influence other than formation water.
 Often lower than 1.0.
 When incorporated in comprehensive Rwe relationships, the numerator in the Formation Resistivity Factor must always be 1.0.

 n The saturation exponent found in Archie's water saturation equation.
 Related to the electrical interference caused by the presence of hydrocarbon in electrolyte-filled paths.
-A form of m after hydrocarbon has displaced water.
+What exponent m becomes after hydrocarbon has migrated into the rock and has displaced the water.

 ϕt Total porosity fraction consisting of the sum of effective and noneffective porosity fractions.